 Detailed course descriptions are maintained at the office of the program offering the course.
 Some courses, designated "Experiential Learning" courses in the Calendar description, are deliberately designed to accommodate the need to grant academic credit for experiential learning external to regular courses, in such contexts as co-operative education, field observation/job shadowing, internship/externships, practical, service learning, or work study (and other approved experience).
 Prior approval for admission to these courses must be obtained from the program and instructor concerned.

 A number of courses have stated prerequisites which are prior requirements for entry to the course.
 Students who do not satisfy course prerequisites, or who in the opinion of the instructor do not possess an equivalent background to that of the stated prerequisites, are not eligible to enrol in the course.
 When some specific background is desirable but not required, the course description will include a statement of recommended background.
 It is understood that the instructor may accept equivalent courses from other institutions in place of the stated prerequisites.
-Students who wish to enrol in courses for which they do not have the stated prerequisite(s) must obtain instructor approval as outlined in Section VIII, Undergraduate Degree Regulations and Procedures.
+Students who wish to enrol in courses for which they do not have the stated prerequisite(s) must obtain Program Head approval as outlined in Section VII, Undergraduate Degree Regulations and Procedures.

 Course Equates and Restrictions

 Equate indicates a course identical to the one under which it is listed.
 The course may have been re-numbered or may be cross-listed under two subject areas.
 Students will not be permitted to register in equated courses.